Yashmenaria1/AgriBOT/README.md

 AgriBot is an intelligent chatbot designed to assist farmers by providing crop-related guidance based on seasonal suitability

+# Contributor - Yash MEnaria
-# Contributor - Kunal Menaria
+#               Kunal Menaria